openhab/openhab-addons/bundles/org.openhab.binding.konnected/README.md

 # Konnected Binding

-This binding is for interacting with an [Konnected Alarm Panel](https://konnected.io/).
+This binding is for interacting with a [Konnected Alarm Panel](https://konnected.io/).
 Konnected Alarm Panels can connect to security sensors directly or interface with existing alarm panels.
 Konnected is an open-source firmware and software that runs on a NodeMCU.
 The Konnected hardware is designed for an alarm panel installation, but the general purpose firmware/software can be run on a generic NodeMCU device.